-The Data Acquisition Processor has hardware control lines for an input clock, an output clock and an input trigger.
+The Data Acquisition Processor has hardware control lines for an input clock, an output clock, an input trigger, and an output trigger.
 These lines all are TTL compatible.
 The input clock and the output clock both are positive-edge triggered.

-The input clock on all models has two modes.
+The input and output clocks of the DAP 3216a have two modes.
 In the first mode, called Channel List Clocking, the Data Acquisition Processor starts conversion of an entire channel list on the positive edge of the clock.
 In the second mode, the Data Acquisition Processor converts a single channel on the positive edge of the clock.

-The input trigger and output trigger on all models also have two modes, a one-shot mode and a level triggered gate mode.
+The input trigger and output trigger on all models also have two modes, a one-shot mode and a level-triggered gate mode.